Ponmudipuzhayorathu: Plot

 The story unfolds in a quaint village steeped in mythical folklore.
 Chandran, a young man of the village, finds himself deeply in love with Valsala, Kumaran's sister.

 However, Kumaran's life takes a tragic turn when he becomes entangled in a web of unfortunate circumstances.
 Struggling to secure employment and facing financial hardships, Kumaran is lured into the clutches of an organized crime syndicate.
 In a desperate attempt to make ends meet, he becomes inadvertently involved in a murder.

 As the consequences of his actions weigh heavily upon him, Kumaran eventually sees his mistakes and decides to return to his village.
 But the repercussions of his involvement in crime have already begun to unravel the fabric of his family.
 His mother, Subhadra, succumbs to the stress and trauma, suffering from deteriorating mental health while sickness plagues the household.

 The shadows of Kumaran's past return to haunt him as the goons from the crime syndicate seek revenge for his departure.
-However, in a twist of fate, they find themselves ensnared in their web of deceit and violence, ultimately becoming victims of their vices.
+However, ironically, they find themselves ensnared in their web of deceit and violence, ultimately becoming victims of their vices.